 In case you want a remote worker to help you out with activities that you no longer want to do in your business, or those you feel you should outsource, then you need a virtual assistant.

-I offer virtual assistant services at a low cost to online entrepreneurs by taking off all time-consuming tasks from their plates.
+I offer virtual assistant services at a low cost to online entrepreneurs by taking all time-consuming tasks off their plates.